numbers

 Telephone Inquiries Call 604-714-6531

-The class action alleges that Canada’s actions in creating, operating, and maintaining the Indian Boarding Home Program created an environment where abuse, harassment, and other harms would occur.
-The prolonged absence from family and community also caused loss of culture, language, and community bonding.
+The class action alleged that Canada’s actions in creating, operating, and maintaining the Indian Boarding Home Program created an environment where abuse, harassment, and other harms would occur.
 Canada’s conduct, and that of its servants, was negligent and in breach of the fiduciary duties that Canada owes to its Indigenous Persons.
-Class Members have suffered serious and lasting harms as a result.
+Class Members have suffered serious and lasting harm as a result.
+This class action sought to rectify some of the historic wrongs Canada committed.

 If you are experiencing trauma or need to talk, we encourage you to call the National Indian Residential School Crisis Line at 1-866-925-4419 or the Hope for Wellness Helpline at 1-855-242-3310 or, for online counselling support, visit hopeforwellness.ca.
 If you are in B.C., you can call the First Nations and Indigenous Crisis Line offered through the KUU-US Crisis Line Society, toll-free at 1-800-588-8717.